Wenting42/Lipidomics/README.md

 	</ul>
 </li>

 The main pipeline name starts with FWL and it will implement a consistent analysis for the search files, including fatty acids saturation analysis.
 And the saturation analysis could also be implemented independently via pipeline which has loose data filtering standard in fattyAcids_saturation_analysis folder.
-The main pipeline is built on the previous work of qualitiy_control and statistics_quantification files.
+The main pipeline is built based on the previous work of qualitiy control, statistics quantification analysis and pathway visualizations and the original files can be found in corresponding folders.